-Our future operations and successes depend in large part upon the continued service of key members of our senior management team whom we are highly dependent upon to manage our business, specifically Dr. Sergio Traversa, our Chief Executive Officer, and Dr. Paolo Manfredi, Acting Chief Scientific Officer.
-If either terminates employment with us, such a departure would have a material adverse effect on our business.
+Our future operations and successes depend in large part upon the continued service of key members of our senior management team whom we are highly dependent upon to manage our business, specifically Dr. Sergio Traversa, our Chief Executive Officer and our executive team.
+If any terminates employment with us, such a departure would have a material adverse effect on our business.

 Our future success also depends on our ability to identify, attract, hire or engage, retain and motivate other well-qualified managerial, technical, clinical and regulatory personnel.
-We currently only have 16 full time employees and are likely to hire additional qualified personnel with expertise in nonclinical pharmacology and toxicology, pharmaceutical development, clinical research, regulatory affairs, manufacturing, sales and marketing.
+Our success depends heavily on the expertise of our management team and scientific personnel.
+The pivot to new drug candidates may require specialized knowledge or skills that our current team lacks.
+If we lose key personnel or fail to attract and retain qualified replacements, our ability to execute our revised strategy could be compromised, leading to delays or failure in our development program.
+We currently only have 17 full time employees and are likely to hire additional qualified personnel with expertise in nonclinical pharmacology and toxicology, pharmaceutical development, clinical research, regulatory affairs, manufacturing, sales and marketing.
 We compete for qualified individuals with numerous biopharmaceutical companies, universities and other research institutions.
 Competition for such individuals, particularly in the United States, is intense, and we may not be able to hire sufficient personnel to support our efforts.
 There can be no assurance that these professionals will be available in the market, or that we will be able to retain existing professionals or to meet or to continue to meet their compensation requirements.
 Furthermore, the cost base in relation to such compensation, which may include equity compensation, may increase significantly, which could have a material adverse effect on us.
 Failure to establish and maintain an effective management team and work force could adversely affect our ability to operate, grow and manage our business.